Laegel/Skin/README.md

 `div id(myId) class(classOne; classTwo) contenteditable(true)`

 /!\ _HTML boolean attributes such as "checked", "readonly", etc ... require a value in Skin templates._
+/!\ _If you need to write text and wanna be sure it won't be parsed, just write "plaintext" as a tag and put your text under it._

 ###Shortcuts for special attributes
 Skin, id and class attributes have shortcut attributes that you can use in your skeleton to write your code faster.